sangupta/bedrock/README.md

 classic way of including CSS in HTML file to decouple the design system from component library and also to improve load performance by leveraging browser caching.

+The library is built and tested against the latest versions (as of date):

+* React 18.2.0
+* Bootstrap 5.2.3
+* Node 18

 ### NOTE: Rewrite in progress.
 Old code is in `bedrock-old` branch.

 ## Usage